mariakalimeri/gromos-network-clustering/README.txt

 This code was written in the context of a collaboration with Dr. Fabio Sterpone, LBT/IBPC, CNRS, Paris (France) https://sites.google.com/site/sterponefabio/

+Reference: The code was used for the analysis performed in the following publication "Configurational Disorder of Water Hydrogen-Bond Network at the Protein Dynamical Transition, Rahaman et all., J Phys Chem B, 2017, http://pubs.acs.org/doi/abs/10.1021/acs.jpcb.7b03888

 README file
 Author: Maria Kalimeri